RSV Season

 RSV Season United States 2024-2025

-The U.S. Centers for Disease Control and Prevention (CDC) reported that Respiratory Virus Activity Levels remained low nationwide but increased as of September 27, 2024.
+The U.S. Centers for Disease Control and Prevention (CDC) reported that Respiratory Virus Activity Levels were minimal nationwide but increased in the southwest as of October 18, 2024.
 RSV circulation in the U.S. usually begins in Florida and then migrates to the southeast, later to the north and west regions.
 As of September 28, 2024, week #38, the Florida Department of Health reported increasing RSV positivity rates but decreasing hospital admissions, but there is one RSV outbreak located in Miami-Dade County.
 A U.S.-based study found that 53.4% of children were infected with RSV during infancy, and 2.8% were hospitalized.
 Seperately, the National Emergency Department Visit RSV and Wastewater Scan data shows RSV detections were 'low' as of September 2024.
+In the U.S., people aged 18-49 with at least one risk factor for RSV disease could exceed 21 million.

 RSV Season United States 2023